DAR and Meadow Garden

 The National Society of the Daughters of the American Revolution (DAR) was founded in 1890 with the mission of promoting historic preservation, education, and patriotism.
 Therefore, what could better fulfill this mission than preserving the home of a signer of the declaration?

-In 1900, DAR purchased Meadow Garden, home of George Walton.
-They subsequently placed the historic house in the care of the Georgia State Society.
+In 1900, DAR purchased Meadow Garden, home of George Walton and placed the historic house in the care of the Augusta Chapter and the Georgia State Society.
 The women then began the hard work of preserving such a historically significant structure.
 The Society has maintained the home for 120 years.

 On November 21, 1901, Meadow Garden opened to the public as a historic house museum.
 In the speeches on opening day, they celebrated this tremendous achievement: